EidrianGM/BreastCancerTranslatome_Notebook/Cancer/Breast Cancer/AdriApproach/Approach.md

 			- With reads in a high % of samples or in all
 			- Only coding genes
 - Use the residuals to stratify breast cancer patients
-## Methodology
-Depends greatly on the type of data
 #### Data description
 * Response variables
 	* Polysome associated mRNA abundance - gene level (PREFERRED BY OLA)